cih9088/dotfiles/README.md

 # dotfiles
 This is my dot files.
-It is not verified yet whether working or not.
+The only thing that did not verified yet is **installation of tmux**

 ## Get this repository
 ```